-Registered nurse data, 2013 to 2022
+Registered nurse data, 2014 to 2023

-Province/territory Data limitation Nova Scotia In 2019, the College of Registered Nurses of Nova Scotia (CRNNS) and the College of Licensed Practical Nurses of Nova Scotia (CLPNNS) amalgamated to the Nova Scotia College of Nursing (NSCN).
+Province/territory Data limitation Nova Scotia In 2019, the CRNNS and the CLPNNS amalgamated to the NSCN.
 Fluctuations in data can be attributed to this amalgamation.
-British Columbia In 2018, the College of Registered Nurses of British Columbia (CRNBC), the College of Licensed Practical Nurses of British Columbia (CLPNBC) and the College of Registered Psychiatric Nurses of British Columbia (CRPNBC) amalgamated to the British Columbia College of Nursing Professionals (BCCNP).
+British Columbia In 2018, the CRNBC, the CLPNBC and the CRPNBC amalgamated to the BCCNP.
 Fluctuations in data can be attributed to this amalgamation.
-On September 1, 2020, the British Columbia College of Nurses and Midwives (BCCNM) began regulating all nurses and midwives in B.C.
+On September 1, 2020, the BCCNM began regulating all nurses and midwives in B.C.
 The previous entities - BCCNP and the College of Midwives of British Columbia - have been amalgamated into a single entity.